creativecommons/creativecommons-base/README.md

 ## 📣 Let's chat
 Do you want to connect with our contributors?

-Just click the button bellow and follow the onscreen instructions.
+Just click the button below and follow the instructions.

 [![slack](https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white)](https://slack-signup.creativecommons.org/)